docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 onDoubleClick

 Called when the user double clicks an item in a ListBox control.
-The list’s selection property is set to the clicked item.
+The list's selection property is set to the clicked item.

 onDraw

 Called when a container or control is about to be drawn.
-Allows the script to modify or control the appearance, using the control’s associated ScriptUIGraphics object.
+Allows the script to modify or control the appearance, using the control's associated ScriptUIGraphics object.
 Handler takes one argument, a DrawState object.

 onExpand